Country Profile: British Virgin Islands

 Government

-- 15: Seats in the unicameral House of Assembly.
+- 15: Seats in the House of Assembly.

 Military and Security

-Defense responsibilities for the British Virgin Islands lie with the United Kingdom, ensuring that the islands are protected under British military oversight.
-The BVI does not maintain its own military forces.
+Defense responsibilities for the British Virgin Islands lie with the United Kingdom, ensuring security and protection under British jurisdiction.

 Energy